springmusk026/libmain.so/README.md

 ## Structure

-- `unity_jni_loader.cpp`: Contains the C++ implementation of the JNI native methods for recompiling the Unity native library.
+- `main.cpp`: Contains the C++ implementation of the JNI native methods for recompiling the Unity native library.
 - `CMakeLists.txt`: CMake configuration file for building the project.

 ## Contributing